goddanao/php-czmq-legacy/api/Zyre-Zyre.md

     mixed Zyre\Zyre::dump()

-Dump the Zyre node configuration.
+Dump the object to console.